sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/3000 - api-tutorial-webhook.md

 hidden: false
 ---

 For asynchronous extractions, you can retrieve extraction results using either API endpoints or a webhook.
-A webhook allows you to receive the extraction as a push when the extraction status is `COMPLETE`, rather than polling the `/documents/{id}` API endpoint for extraction status.
+A webhook allows you to receive the extraction as a push when its status changes, rather than polling the `/documents/{id}` API endpoint for extraction status.
+For example, if you set a webhook, you get a push when the extraction status changes to `COMPLETE`  or when the [review](doc:human-review) status changes to `APPROVED`.

 For this tutorial, let's try a webhook in combination with the `/extract_from_url` endpoint.
 Note you can also use a webhook with any other extraction endpoint.